Documents required from foreign students wishing to apply for an undergraduate programme (Bachelor).

-For Non-EU/EEA it is highly recommended to sign a health insurance agreement with the Polish National Health Fund (the monthly rate is PLN 46.80) or with one of private medical centers which covers all basic health services.
+For Non-EU/EEA it is highly recommended to sign a health insurance agreement with the Polish National Health Fund (the monthly rate is PLN 46.80) or with one of private medical centres which covers all basic health services (min 30 000 EUR).
 There are no exceptions to this rule in accordance with the ordinance of the Ministry of Science and Higher Education October 12, 2006, Art.1, Point 2, Section 3, on foreigners undertaking and continuing studies and participating in scientific research and training.

 Nostrification is a procedure whereby a foreign educational qualification is compared to its Polish equivalent and their equivalence determined.

 According to the Ministry of Science and Higher Education of October 12, 2006, Art.1, Point 6 on foreigners undertaking and continuing studies and participating in scientific research and training: “The candidate is required to submit a certificate stating its equivalence with the relevant Polish maturity certificate / diploma of higher education, not later than till the end of the first semester of studies”.
 Failing to comply with this requirement will result in the student’s expulsion from the university.
 The Education Office in Rzeszow (Kuratorium Oświaty w Rzeszowie) is a pertinent institution in charge of the nostrification procedure.

 NOTE: Recognition of a certificate is not necessary in the following cases: